-UMA Graphic Financial Profiles FY09 to FY16
+Graphic Financial Profiles FY10 to FY17

-Changes in the shape of UMA's graphic financial for FY09 thru FY16 can be seen below and on the next page.
+Changes in the shape of UMA's graphic financial for FY10 thru FY17 can be seen below and on the next page.

-UMA Financial Highlights FY09 thru FY17
+UMA Financial Highlights FY10 - FY18

-The following financial highlights are provided as a resource in understanding prior years' changes in the core ratios.
+We have provided the following financial highlights as a resource in understanding prior years' changes in the core ratios.